Tornadoes of 2024: May 16 (United States)

-May 19–27 (United States)
+May 19–22 (United States)

+A large multi-vortex tornado in rural Iowa.
+This EF4 tornado later struck Greenfield, Iowa.

-An extended period of significant tornado outbreaks and tornado activity along with two derechos rounded out the very active month of May starting on May 19.
-On May 19, severe weather produced destructive hurricane-force straight-line winds, very large hail, and numerous tornadoes across mainly Kansas and Oklahoma.
+Two very large and significant tornado outbreaks and tornado activity along with two derechos rounded out the very active month of May starting on May 19.
+The first began on May 19, as severe weather produced destructive hurricane-force straight-line winds, very large hail, and numerous tornadoes across mainly Kansas and Oklahoma.
 One large EF2 tornado prompted the issuance of a tornado emergency for Custer City, Oklahoma while another EF2 tornado passed near Yukon.
-On May 21, the Storm Prediction Center issued a Moderate risk for severe weather in the states of Iowa, Missouri, Minnesota, Wisconsin, and Illinois, including a 15% hatched risk for significant, long-track tornadoes.
+On May 21, the Storm Prediction Center issued a moderate risk for severe weather in the states of Iowa, Missouri, Minnesota, Wisconsin, and Illinois, including a 15% hatched risk for significant, long-track tornadoes.
 As a result, a Particularly Dangerous Situation tornado watch was issued.
 A few tornadoes occurred near Macedonia and Red Oak.
 One long-tracked and violent tornado touched down near Villisca, Iowa.
 Continuing northeast, it toppled and crumpled several wind turbines.
 The tornado then approached Greenfield, where it intensified to EF4 intensity.
 Numerous homes were damaged or destroyed with some of them being reduced to their foundations or swept clean.
 Vehicles sustained severe damage as well and multiple trees were severely debarked.
 Four people were killed in Greenfield.
-Another fatality occurred near the town of Corning, about 30 miles southwest of Greenfield when the tornado blew a vehicle off the road.
-At least 35 people sustained injuries to some degree.
-A Doppler on Wheels measured 309-318 mph winds in a small area between 30-50 m above the surface near Greenfield making this one of the highest windspeeds ever recorded in a tornado, being just a bit weaker than the tornado that hit Bridge Creek, Oklahoma on May 3, 1999 321 mph.

 A home completely swept away at EF4 intensity in Greenfield, Iowa.